Obed Vargas: Youth

+Vargas was eligible to represent both Mexico and the United States at the international level.
 In March 2020, Vargas was selected to participate in the United States national under-15 team camp.
 He was called up by the United States national under-20 team in January 2022.
+On 8 October 2023, Vargas was called up to the United States national under-23 team ahead of friendlies against Mexico national under-23 and Japan national under-23 teams.